lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/pyb.CAN.rst

      - *auto_restart* sets whether the controller will automatically try and restart communications after entering the bus-off state; if this is disabled then :meth:`~CAN.restart()` can be used to leave the bus-off state
+     - *baudrate* if a baudrate other than 0 is provided, this function will try to automatically calculate a CAN bit-timing (overriding *prescaler*, *bs1* and *bs2*) that satisfies both the baudrate and the desired *sample_point*.
+     - *sample_point* given in a percentage of the bit time, the *sample_point* specifies the position of the last bit sample with respect to the whole bit time.
+The default *sample_point* is 75%.

    The time quanta tq is the basic unit of time for the CAN bus.